Can adults benefit from vision therapy?

 Is vision therapy effective for adults?

+YES.
 Vision therapy is often just as effective for adults as it is for children.

 Adults can succeed with vision therapy as well as children, due to neuro-plasticity.
 Neuroplasticity enables your brain to remain dynamic and flexible throughout your life.